 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

-Barriers to exit are restrictions that make it difficult for a company to make an exit from the industry in case they want to separate, or stop operating.
-The most common barriers to exit involve specialized assets that cannot be sold easily, big exit costs associated with writing off assets, thereby creating problem in selling a portion of it.
-Losing customer goodwill is considered to be another commonly known barrier to exit.
+Barriers to exit are restrictions that make it difficult for a company to make an exit from the industry in case they want to separate or stop operating.
+The most common barriers to exit involve specialized assets that cannot be sold easily, big exit costs associated with writing off assets, or losing customer goodwill.